The Cauchy-Dirichlet Problem for Singular Nonlocal Diffusions on Bounded Domains: Appendix

 Now, we can use the assumption \eqref{L1} to get

 which tells us that $\int_{\Omega}v^{q/2}\A v^{q/2}$ is a Dirichlet form (symmetric and closed).
 This and the fact that $-\A$ is a non-positive self-adjoint operator allows us to write

-\qedhere \end{proof} We recall a variant of a brilliant Lemma due to De Giorgi, often used in Elliptic equations that we adapt here for our purposes. \begin{lem}{\bf(De Giorgi).} Let $Z(t)$ be a bounded non-negative function in the interval $[t_0,t_1]$.
+\qedhere \end{proof} We recall a variant of a brilliant Lemma due to De Giorgi, often used in Elliptic equations that we adapt here for our purposes. \begin{lemma}{\bf(De Giorgi).} Let $Z(t)$ be a bounded nonnegative function in the interval $[t_0,t_1]$.
 Assume that for $t_0\leq \tau<t\leq t_1$ we have

 with $A,B,C\geq0$, $\alpha>0$ and $0\leq \theta\leq1$.
 Then

 where